GoogleCloudPlatform/dataflow-video-analytics/README.md

  ![t4](diagram/transform_4.png)

 ### Custom Json Output and Filtering
 Pipeline uses a nested table in BigQuery to store the API response and also publishes a customized json message to a PubSub topic so that downstream applications can consume it in near real time.
-This reference implementation shows how you can customize the standard Json response received from Video intelligence API by using Row and some built in Beam transform like ToJson and Filter by field name.
+This reference implementation shows how you can customize the standard Json response received from Video intelligence API by using [Row/Schema](master/src/main/java/com/google/solutions/df/video/analytics/common/Util.java#30) and built in Beam transform like [ToJson and Filter](master/src/main/java/com/google/solutions/df/video/analytics/common/ResponseWriteTransform.java#66) by column name.

 #### BigQuery Schema